The Difference Between Unix and Linux

 We can say that asking about the differences between Unix and Linux is like asking about the differences between Mammals and Dogs.
 All dogs are mammals, but we can say that they are usually more suitable for pets than other mammals.
 This is not to say that other mammals, such as cats, cannot be excellent pets.
 Similarly, it would be fair to say that Linux is generally less expensive than Unix, but this does not preclude the existence of expensive Linux or free Unix distributions.

-The end.
-I hope you found this article helpful.
-Stay tuned for more content!
+I hope you found this information helpful, stay tuned for more content! :)